Dr. Doni lists the best nutrients, herbs, and natural supplements that can help heal Leaky Gut, and explains what they do and who should take them.

 I recommend: Glutamine powder or capsules.
-Glutamine can also be taken in a combination formula, such as the recently reformulated GI Response powder, which combines glutamine with nutrients and herbs we are about to discuss below.
+Glutamine can also be taken in a combination formula, such my Leaky Gut Support formula, which combines glutamine with herbs we are about to discuss below.
 Take between 500 mg to 5000 grams of Glutamine per day (in a single dose or split in two doses daily).

 NAG (N-acetyl glucosamine)

 What it is and what it does: NAGs are known to help heal the “tight junctions” – the spaces between the intestinal cells.
 When these tight junctions are affected by inflammation they stop being so ‘tight’ allowing food particles to travel through the intestinal lining–this is what is known as Leaky Gut.

 Who should avoid it: NAG products are usually derived from shellfish so anyone who is vegetarian or allergic to shellfish should not try them.

 I recommend: NAG in a combination formula such as GI Repair Nutrients.
 A common dosage range is 100 to 1000 mg per day.

 What it is and what it does: Sulfur molecules, such as those in MSM, help create healthy “tight junctions” between the intestinal cells.

 Who should avoid it: If you have an allergy to sulfur-containing substances, you should avoid MSM.
 Additionally, anyone who tends to react to products containing sulfur should start with a low dose and observe for any negative response when taking MSM.
 Of course stop taking any product if you notice a negative response to it.

 I recommend: MSM in a combination formula such as GI Revive and GI Response.
 A common dosage is 100 to 250 mg per day.